moloch--/RootTheBox/readme.md

 Setup TL;DR
 -------------------
 * Python 2.5.x - 2.7.x
-* Supported platforms: Ubuntu 11.10, but should work on any linux system.
+* Supported platforms: Install script is for Ubuntu/Debian, but the application should work on any Linux or BSD system.
 Windows and OSX have not been tested.
 * Install these packages: tornado (2.2), sqlalchemy (0.7.5), python-recaptcha, python-jsonpickle
 * Run the __depends.sh__ script in /setup to automatically install required packages
 * Set up the db connection string ing __models/\_\_init\_\_.py__